Player Streaming Connection

 Access Token

-This is a Triton Digital secure token (tdtok) that can grant various privileges to any player (either a web player or an app) that provides the token when accessing the content.
+This is a Triton Digital secure token that can grant various privileges to any player, either a web player or an app.
+For information on the format of the access token, see Secure Token Specification.

-The format of the access token is documented in Secure Token Specification.
-You will need a private key to sign the token; a unique key is assigned to each publisher or partner.
+You will need a private key to sign the token.
+This is a unique key that Triton Digital assigns to each publisher or partner.
 Also, access tokens must be enabled on your stations within their programming schemes, which are developed and maintained by Triton Digital.
-Please reach out to Triton Digital Customer Support to get your private key and to enable your stations for access tokens.
+To get your private key and to enable your stations for access tokens, please contact Customer Support.

 The access token supports the following parameters: